Neo-Polycin HC Side Effects

 Generic Name: bacitracin / hydrocortisone / neomycin / polymyxin b ophthalmic

-Note: This page contains side effects data for the generic drug bacitracin / hydrocortisone / neomycin / polymyxin b ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Neo-Polycin HC.
+Note: This document contains side effect information about bacitracin / hydrocortisone / neomycin / polymyxin b ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Neo-Polycin HC.